ajacksified/Mediator.js/README.md

       fn, // function
       options, // options
-      context, // context for fn to be called within Update(options){ ...} // function that accepts { fn, options, context }
+      context, // context for fn to be called within channel, // provides a pointer back to its channel Update(options){ ...} // function that accepts { fn, options, context }
     }